musmandeveloper/Basic_Arithmetic_Calculator_using_HTML_CSS_JavaScript/README.md

 - Clear and error handling features

 ## Demo:
-Check out the live demo of the Basic Arithmetic Calculator [here](link-to-demo).
+Check out the live demo of the Basic Arithmetic Calculator [basic-arithmetic-calculator-musmandeveloper.vercel.app/](https://basic-arithmetic-calculator-musmandeveloper.vercel.app/).

 ## Installation:
 To use this calculator on your project, follow these simple steps: